+X{Loss} $EG{m,WF}$

-X{Loss} $EG{m,WF}$ = Losses factor due energy loss through transmission line (calculated in equation 8).
+= Losses factor due energy loss through transmission line (calculated in equation 8).

 = Gross energy measure by the project wind farm at the exit of the wind farm (MWh), including the project activity.
-In this case m refers to the project wind farm.

-The sum of the net electricity generation of each wind farm (connected to the same transmission line) using the equation 9 will be cross checked with the report published by the CCEE.
+The sum of the net electricity generation of each wind farm (connected to the same transmission line) using the equation 9 will cross check with the report published by the CCEE.